abuseofnotation/category-theory-illustrated/_chapters/01_set.md

 Purely-functional programming languages
 ---

 We said that while all mathematical functions are also programming functions, the reverse is not true for *most* programming languages.
-There are some languages that don't permit non-mathematical functions, and for which this equality holds.
+However, there are some languages that only permit mathematical functions, and for which this equality holds.
 They are called *purely-functional* programming languages.

 A peculiarity in such languages is that they don't support functions that perform operations like rendering stuff on screen, doing I/O, etc. (in this context, such operations are called "side effects".

 In purely functional programming languages, such operations are *outsourced* to the language's runtime.
-Instead of writing functions that directly permform a side effect, for example `console.log('Hello')`, we write functions that return a type that represents that side effect (for example, in Haskell side effects are handled by the `IO` type) and the runtime then executes those functions for us.
+Instead of writing functions that directly perform a side effect, for example `console.log('Hello')`, we write functions that return a type that represents that side effect (for example, in Haskell side effects are handled by the `IO` type) and the runtime then executes those functions for us.

 We then link all those functions into a whole program, often by using a thing called *continuation passing style*.